-Next add the pumpkin and flour, mixing just until well blended, don’t over do it.
+Next add pumpkin, then flour, then pumpkin, then flour, mixing just until well blended, don’t over do it.

 Now divide the batter into greased loaf pans, filling only about half full.
-This makes three standard loaves but I divided it into one big loaf, two “midi” loves and two “mini” loaves.
+This makes three standard loaves but this time, I divided it into one big loaf, two “midi” loves, and two “mini” loaves.
 You can also make this into muffins!
 Raise your hand if you’d like some pumpkin muffins!

-I sprinkle cinnamon sugar on top for a little extra crunch and oomph then pop it in the oven to bake and fill my little house with fragrance no scented candle could ever come close to doing!
+I sprinkle cinnamon sugar on top for a little extra crunch and oomph then pop it in the oven.
+While it bakes, the fragrance fills my little house with an aroma no scented candle could ever come close to doing!

 Then all that’s left is to slice it up on my old wooden piggy cutting board, slather it with butter (or softened cream cheese!)
 And then, with eyes closed and sniffing eagerly, I take a huge bite!

-A recipe for a moist and tender, beautifully spiced loaf.
-Makes a batch big enough to share or freeze!
+A recipe for moist and tender, beautifully spiced pumpkin bread.
+Makes 3 full-sized loaves, enough to share or freeze!

 - 3 cups pumpkin, canned or homemade